codepath/android_guides/Animations.md

 We can define our view animations using XML instead of using the Property XML Animations.
 First, we define our animations in the `res/anim` folder.
 You can see **several popular animations** by checking out [this Android Animation XML Pack](https://gist.github.com/nesquena/2dab264ed3bcec9e520a).

-For example, a value animation XML file might look like this for fading in an object:
+For example, a value animation XML file might look like this for fading in an object in `res/anim/fade_out.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>